 Emergency Home Repair Program

-NeighborWorks Home Partners is partnering with Neighborhood Housing Services of Minneapolis (NHS) and the Northside Residents Redevelopment Council (NRRC) to administer programs for home improvement in the Near North and Willard Hay (NNWH) neighborhoods.
+NeighborWorks Home Partners is partnering with Neighborhood Housing Services of Minneapolis (NHS) and the Northside Residents Redevelopment Council (NRRC) to administer programs for home improvement in the NRRC Zone of the Near North and Willard Hay (NNWH) neighborhoods.
 One of these programs provides deferred-payment loan funding to make emergency repairs for owner-occupied single family and duplex homes.
 Neighborhood Housing Services of Minneapolis (NHS) and NeighborWorks Home Partners are overseeing administration of the program.
 The funds are provided through NRP.